 When an individual reaches 60 or 65 years of age, they are called old people.
 This period starts from 65 years of age, until the end of their lives.
 During this stage, the intestine absorbs fewer nutrients from food sources.
 The physical capabilities of doing tasks are also reduced and they again depend on external support to do things.

 The behaviour of old people in this stage varies, depending on the immunity and lifestyle of the human.
 The average life expectancy of human beings varies from 70 to 85 years.
 But this also changes depending on their lifestyle.

 A human being’s body undergoes several changes and developments throughout their life span and food acts as the fuel needed for all these changes.
 Proper nutrition, exercise and a friendly environment ensure a healthy human beings in all stages of their life.
 Some basic nutrients required for human growth are carbohydrates, essential amino acids, fatty acids, vitamins and minerals in order to sustain a healthy lifestyle.

 Frequently Asked Questions on Life Cycle of Human

 What are the six stages of the human life cycle?

-The six stages of human development include pregnancy, infancy, toddler years, childhood, puberty, adolescence, adulthood, middle age and senior years.
+The six stages of human development include the foetus, infancy, toddler years, childhood, puberty, adolescence, adulthood, middle age and senior years.